XIKDEV/Limpiaduria-LineaAzul/README.md

 `Dockerfile` is the config to create and deploy on docker hub an image with the api

-You can run the next command, we use buildx to build with different OS/ARCH:
+You can run the next command; we use buildx to build with different OS/ARCH:

 1. Create an profile with buildx